 What many pre-burial death rituals around the world have in common is the social.
 When a death occurs, communities will often come together as a show of support and care for the bereaved and their family.
 Food is often prepared and shared, the conversations flow, mourners are comforted, and the dead are given a farewell.
-In fact, many sociologists and anthropologists argue that these types of rituals are necessary for individuals and communities to properly grieve.
+In fact, many sociologists and anthropologists argue that collective death rituals are necessary for individuals and communities to properly grieve.

 Collective Death Rituals Around the World